-In order to achieve the reliability target in the submarine systems (minimizing internal faults) and to establish a maintenance policy applicable during the entire system life, the failure root causes should be identified at component, sub-system and system levels.
+In order to achieve the reliability target in the submarine systems (minimizing internal faults) and to establish a maintenance policy applicable during the entire system life, the failure root causes should be identified at component, subsystem and system levels.
 Therefore, the reliability of all components used within the system must be demonstrated for the period of contractual system life (generally 25 years).
-Predicted reliability is often based on ITU-T Rec.
-G.911, IEC 62380, MIL-HDBK-217 [7], Telcordia SR 332 [8] and component's suppliers data.
+Predicted reliability is often based on [ITU-T G.911], [IEC/TR 62380], [b-Telcordia SR 332] and the component's suppliers data.